 Why You Should Redirect Users to a Random Post?

-By default, WordPress posts appear in reverse chronological order (from newest to oldest), so your users will read the latest post first.
-If you write regularly on your blog, then your users may not be able to discover your older articles.
+By default, WordPress posts appear in reverse chronological order, so users will see the newest post first.
+If you regularly post new blogs, then visitors may not get the chance to see your older articles.

-That being said, let’s take a look on how to redirect users to a random post in WordPress.
+That being said, let’s take a look at how to redirect users to a random post in WordPress.

 Redirecting Users to a Random Post in WordPress

 The easiest way to redirect users to a random blog post is by using Redirect URL to Post.
 This plugin creates a redirect URL that you can add to any location that supports links, such as a button, email newsletter, or navigation menu.